rgaucin/kickstarter-analysis/README.md

 ![Chart of Outcomes by Goals](Resources/Outcomes_vs_Goals.png)

-Notably, the data contains play campaigns that were canceled.
+According to the chart, campaign failures greatly increase by the $15,000 category.
+Notably, the data contains no play campaigns that were canceled.

 ### Challenges and Difficulties Encountered

+Potential challenges with this analysis and report could include a lack of familiarity with Excel or GitHub, but seeking out documentation can overcome these.

 ## Results